Workshops & Panels

-IWR participants choose one of three exclusive full-day outings into the Icelandic countryside, in addition to a literary walking tour of Reykjavík (the latter is for all participants).
-IRR participants attend the Literary Golden Circle and Literary Borgarfjörður tours.
+IWR participants take part in an exclusive full-day outing into the Icelandic countryside, in addition to a literary walking tour of Reykjavík (the latter is for all participants).
+IRR participants attend two unique all-day tours.
 All the day tours are led by and feature contemporary Icelandic writers, and include a stop and reading at Gljúfrasteinn, the former home of Nobel Prize winning author Halldór Laxness.
 UPDATE: We will replace one tour with a brand-new tour for 2023!
 Stay tuned for details.

 Literary-themed Golden Circle Tour